|Business Rating:||4.0 / 5|

 The card is so laden with perks and point-earning potential, that you can easily make up the fee each year.
 Read on to see why the Rapid Rewards Performance card may be the best way to fly on Southwest:

-The Southwest Performance Business card’s sign-up bonus is a great incentive to apply for the card.
-New cardholders earn 70,000 Rapid Rewards points after they spend $5,000 on purchases in the first three months, plus an additional 30,000 points after they spend $25,000 in the first six months.
-This is the largest bonus currently available on any Southwest card, and it’s very valuable — worth around $1,600 in Southwest airfare by our estimates.
-Even better, when you combine these bonuses with the points you’ll earn on your way to getting them, you should qualify for the coveted Southwest Companion Pass.
+Even though it’s down from the card’s previous offering, the Southwest Performance Business card’s current sign-up bonus is still a great incentive to apply for the card.
+New cardholders earn 80,000 Rapid Rewards points after they spend $5,000 on purchases in the first three months.
+This is the largest bonus currently available on any Southwest card, and it’s very valuable — worth around $1,200 in Southwest airfare by our estimates.

 The Southwest Performance Business card also awards 9,000 points to cardholders each year on their card member anniversary.
 Worth around $144 in Southwest airfare, the annual bonus covers most of the card’s $199 annual fee.